KidtoxicBtw/BedrockWare/README.md

-Just a Config for vape, it is not our fault if you get banned for using our config, roblox clearly states the use of cheats/exploits are prohibited. https://en.help.roblox.com/hc/en-us/articles/203312450-Cheating-and-Exploiting
+# Just a Config for vape
+it is not our fault if you get banned for using our config, roblox clearly states the use of cheats/exploits are prohibited. https://en.help.roblox.com/hc/en-us/articles/203312450-Cheating-and-Exploiting

-Created By :

-Flame_Allen#6009
-kidtoxic#8592
+# Credits

+allen86521
+kidtoxicyt